nilic/kubectl-unlimited/README.md

 ## Examples

 ```
+# get containers with either CPU or memory limits unset in the current namespace
+kubectl unlimited

 # get all containers with either CPU or memory limits unset
-$ kubectl unlimited
+kubectl unlimited -A

 # same, but in JSON
-$ kubectl unlimited -o json
+kubectl unlimited -A -o json

-# get containers with only CPU limits unset
+# get all containers with only CPU limits unset
-$ kubectl unlimited cpu
+kubectl unlimited cpu -A

-# get containers with only memory limits unset
+# get all containers with only memory limits unset
-$ kubectl unlimited memory
+kubectl unlimited memory -A

 # get containers with only memory limits unset in namespace kube-system
-$ kubectl unlimited memory -n kube-system
+kubectl unlimited memory -n kube-system
 ```

 ## Filtering output

-By default, all unlimited containers from all namespaces are shown.
-This can be filtered on a namespace or pod label basis using appropriate flags (see [Usage](#usage) and [Examples](#examples)).
+Containers can be filtered on a pod label basis.
 If used, pod labels should be defined in the `key1=value1,key2=value2,..` format, e.g.

 ```
 kubectl unlimited -l app=foo,owner=bar